Substance Abuse and Addiction Treatment Resources in Fairfield

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

-Coming to terms with the fact that you’re struggling with addiction and substance abuse is the first — and often the hardest — step toward recovery.
-Once you’ve made this realization, you can start looking for options to free yourself of your dependence on drugs or alcohol.
+Coming to terms with the fact that you’re struggling with addiction and substance misuse is the first — and often the hardest — step toward recovery.
+Once you’ve made this realization, you can start looking for options to free yourself from your dependence on drugs or alcohol.

 When you stop ingesting these harmful substances, your body can begin the healing process.
 Detox is the physical process your body undergoes as it flushes out all the toxins.
 This process is hard on the body because the body has become dependent on the substance(s).
 Withdrawal symptoms are uncomfortable and can be painful or life-threatening, depending on your condition.

 Detox centers are medical facilities where you can go through the withdrawal process under the supervision of a medical professional.
 Physicians may use medication to wean your body off drugs and alcohol and reduce withdrawal symptoms.
-This can help to reduce your cravings and may lower your chances for relapse in the early days of recovery.
+This can help to reduce your cravings and may lower your chances for recurrence of use in the early days of recovery.

 Recovery Meetings Near You

-It’s easier to achieve and maintain sobriety if you’re not on the journey alone.
+It’s easier to achieve and maintain a substance-free lifestyle if you’re not on the journey alone.
 Family and friends can offer great support and can help hold you accountable.
 However, not everyone has people close to them whom they can share their struggles with.
 Even though you might feel alone, it’s important to know that there are many other people out there living with the same issues, and they’re willing to provide you with support.
-Recovery meetings allow you to connect with other individuals who can help you stay on the path toward sobriety.
+Recovery meetings allow you to connect with other individuals who can help you stay on the path toward living substance-free.